stroxler/tapl-reference-impls/tapl-ocaml/ch-07ext-fulluntyped/README.md

 entire result at the end instead of doing a more delicate traversal where we handle the substitution and free variable adjustments in one pass.

-### What's the relation of substitution to "normal" environments
+### What's the relation of substitution to "normal" environments?

 This is all somewhat icky, and I'm still trying to wrap my head around how the term rewriting approach jives with the much easier to understand environment